 Before pasteurization of milk became common, vintage recipes used scalding to kill bacteria in dairy products.
 Now, it’s more commonly used to improve texture and reduce cooking times.
 It is also used to infuse flavors, such as vanilla beans, spices, or citrus peel.
 Scalded milk is also used for making ganache as well as killing off harmful bacteria in eggs when making a custard base for ice cream.

 Scalded milk is when milk is brought close to a boil, reaching 180°F, before removing it to cool.
 It helps improve the texture of baked goods, infuse flavors, melt butter and sugar, and reduce the cooking time of sauces.

-With a white sauce, like Béchamel, using scalded milk drastically cuts down cooking time.
+With a white sauce, like Béchamel, using scalded milk drastically reduces cooking time.
 When you bring cold milk to a simmer, you have to stir frequently to prevent scorching.
 However, starting with warm warm liquid reduces the likelihood of burning because you don’t have to contend with temperature changes.
-While it may seem like a nuisance to clean an additional pot, it’s easier to clean a pot of scalded milk than a pot of burnt sauce.
+While it may seem like a nuisance to add additional scrubbing, it’s easier to clean a pot of scalded milk than a pot of burnt sauce.